IdontHaveAUsername-Yet/Simple-Discord-Bot/README.md

    git clone https://github.com/your-username/discord-bot-template.git
 2. Create a bot on the Discord Developer Portal and copy the bot token.

-3. Replace YOUR_BOT_TOKEN in the .env file with your bot's token.
+3. Replace YOUR_BOT_TOKEN in the with your Token

 4. Run the bot: Python3 bot.py